kristenwilson/billy/README.md

 RIS is a format for citation data used by many major databases and library applications.
 Place any RIS files you want to process in the 'data_files' folder.
 Properly formatted RIS files should be processed without any additional intervention.

 ## CSV files
 Place any CSV files you want to process in the 'data_files' folder.
-(This folder also contains some templates and test files.)
+(This folder also contains a CSV template and test file.)

 The file you use with this script must be a plaintext .csv file.
-It can include a combination of book and article request data.
-Each row must contain the required fields as defined by the value in the 'type' field.
-You may need to do some pre-processing to get your citation data into the correct format.
+It can include a combination of request formats.
+Each row must contain the required fields (*) as defined by the value in the 'type' field.

-\* required field
+This file format matches the default output from Zotero.
+If you are using a different citation manager, you may need to do some pre-processing to get your citation data into the correct format.

 ### Book request fields
-* Type='book' *
+* Item Type = 'book' *
-* Book title *
+* Title *
 * Author *
-* Publication date*
+* Publication Year*
 * Publisher
-* ISSN/ISBN
+* ISBN

-### Article request fields
+### Journal article request fields
-* Type='article' *
+* Item Type='journalArticle' *
-* Article title *
+* Title *
-* Journal title *
+* Publication Title *
 * Author *
-* Year *
+* Publication Year *
 * Volume
 * Issue
 * Pages
 * DOI
+* ISSN

+### Book chapter request fields
+* Item Type='bookSection' *
+* Title *
+* Publication Title *
+* Author *
+* Publication Year *
+* Pages
-* ISSN/ISBN
+* ISBN